Malus sylvestris

 Malus sylvestris, the European crab apple, also known as the European wild apple or simply the crab apple, is a species of the genus Malus.
 Its scientific name means "forest apple", reflecting its habitat.
 It is native to western Eurasia.

 Description

 The wild apple is a deciduous small to medium-sized tree, but can also grow into a multi-stemmed bush.
 It can live 80–100 years and grow up to 14 m tall with trunk diameters of usually 23–45 cm, although diameters exceeding 90 cm have been recorded.
 The leaves are roundish-oval and sometimes hairy on the underside.
-The hermaphrodite flowers appear in May, slightly preceding hawthorn, have white or pinkish petals and are insect-pollinated.
+The hermaphrodite flowers appear in May to June, slightly preceding hawthorn, have white or pinkish petals and are insect-pollinated.
 The small pome-fruits are around 3 cm in diameter, ripen in autumn and fall to the ground.
 The bark is light brown and breaks up in flakes.
 The branches are spiny, especially in response to pruning or browsing.